Station: Lenawee Junction, MI

 1909.
 Alone in the little railroad telegraph office and waiting room here Tuesday night with a demented woman, Operator J. B. Bloomfield was attacked by her, and for a while there was a fierce struggle.
 The woman was Mrs. Frank Alexandria, a former school teacher, and now wife of a wealthy Adrian man.
 Suffering from insanity brought on by religious excitement, Mrs. Alexandria walked from Adrian to this place.
 She is about 30, and of prepossessing appearance.
 Mrs. Alexandria walked into the waiting room shortly after nightfall.

-She seemed quite for several hours and then asked Bloomfield for something to read.
+She seemed quiet for several hours and then asked Bloomfield for something to read.
 He told her that he had nothing.
 This seemed to anger the unfortunate woman.
 She seized a stack of railroad documents and tore them up.
 Bloomfield attempted to stop her and the struggle began.
 She pulled a long pin and made a savage attack upon him.
 There was a desperate struggle, lasting several minutes before the operator overpowered her.
 Bloomfield then telephoned to the jail at Adrian for help.
 It was three hours before the officers arrived, and the insane woman divided the time between singing and praying and attacking the operator with her bare fists.
 She fought desperately when the officers took her.
 [PHTH-1909-0203]

 Lenawee Junction Map Lenawee Junction Map